sebastian-hans-swm/spring-clojure-test-repl/README.md

 Putting the dependency in a Maven profile ensures that the dependency on Clojure does not pollute any builds (test, production, dev) unless explicitly enabled during the Maven build.

-When running the application, activate the spring profile `test-repl` to automatically start a REPL on port 7888.
+When running the application, activate the spring profile `test-repl` to automatically start a REPL listening on localhost:7888.
 The port can be changed by setting the property `test.repl.port` to a different port.
+The bind address can be changed by setting the property `test.repl.bind-address` to a different value.